simonjulianl/tp/docs/UserGuide.md

 **Example:**

 &#8291;1.
 Type the command `list t/activity p/today` into the command box.
-For example, the today's date is 28 October 2021.
+In this example, `today` refers to the date 28 October 2021.
 Note that the flag is case-insensitive!

 ![tut-list-activity-1](images/activityug/tut_activitylist_1.png)

 &#8291;2.
 Press `Enter` and the success confirmation should be shown by the feedback box as shown by **1**.
-Realize that as shown by **2**, the activity table only shows today's activities.
+As shown by **2**, the activity table only shows today's activities.

 ![tut-list-activity-2](images/activityug/tut_activitylist_2.png)

 <div style="page-break-after: always;"></div>

 &#8291;3.
-If there is any error, the command would turn red as shown by **1**.
-Also, the feedback about the error is shown by the feedback box shown at **2**.
-Please check that the flags available are only those specified in constraints [above](#335-list-all-activities-list-tactivity)!
+If there are any errors, the command will turn red as shown by **1**.
+Also, feedback about the error is displayed in the feedback box, as seen by **2**.
+Check that the flags supplied are only from the list of available ones specified in constraints [above](#335-list-all-activities-list-tactivity)!
 Fix the issue and the command should work correctly now!

 ![tut-list-activity-error](images/activityug/tut_activitylist_error.png)